4 Quick Tips For Selling A Home in 2019

 Interest rates have been higher in 2018, with many economists predicting that they'll move even higher in 2019 following anticipated monetary changes by the Federal Reserve.
 As a result, buyers are going to be even more price-conscious than before since getting a mortgage will be more expensive for them.
 According to Trulia, nearly 20% of renters who want to buy say that rising interest rates are their biggest obstacle to buying a home.
 Although you can’t control rising interest rates, you should keep their impact in mind when pricing your home.
 Pricing your home competitively instead of overpricing to "leave room for negotiation" can help engage more buyers.
 According to data from Zillow, pricing competitively can help your home sell faster and for more money compared to sellers who overprice.

-Bonus Tip: List For A Flat Fee & Save Thousands On Realtor Fees
+Bonus Tip: Sell For A 1% Listing Fee & Save Thousands On Realtor Fees

 The typical commission paid to a real estate agent is 3%.
 On a $400,000 home, that's $12,000 in commission to your agent.
-However, you can save $7,000 by listing for a flat fee while still getting the same services.
+However, you can save $7,500 on average by listing for a 1% listing fee while still getting the same services.
 Learn more here!

 For more tips to prepare your home to sell, check out our blog post on 8 Tips To Stage Your Home To Sell.